William Knowland: U.S. Senate

 Hiram Johnson, the senior U.S. senator from California, died on August 6, 1945.
 On August 14, 1945, Governor Earl Warren appointed Knowland to fill Johnson's seat.
 Warren first offered the Senate seat to Joseph R. Knowland, who declined Warren's offer: "I lost the Senate Seat in 1914, I have the responsibility of the Oakland Tribune, Bring my boy, Billy home."
 Still serving overseas, Knowland learned of his new job from an article in Stars and Stripes; Knowland's wife Helen tried to telephone him with the news, but she couldn't get past the military censors, who said it was not essential government business.

-Knowland was sworn in as a freshman Senator of the 79th Congress September 6, 1945, the day the Senate adjourned in memory of Hiram Johnson.
+Knowland accepted his appointment and it was effective with his return to the United States on August 26, 1945.
+He was sworn in as a freshman senator in the 79th Congress on September 6, 1945, the day the Senate adjourned in memory of Hiram Johnson.
 He was assigned membership in the Commerce Committee, the Irrigation and Reclamation and Immigration Committee, and the Senate Special Committee to Investigate the National Defense Program (the Truman Committee).

 In 1946, in a special election for the last part of Johnson's term, Knowland defeated Democrat Will Rogers Jr. by 334,000 votes.
 The special election featured a blank ballot, whereby electors had to write in the name of their choice.
 He also defeated Rogers in the general election by nearly 261,000 votes, winning a full term in the Senate in his own right.

 Knowland became a caustic critic of the Harry S. Truman administration.
-He was publicly critical of the actions in the "loss" of China to Communism and the Korean War.
+He was publicly critical of the actions in the loss of China to Communism and the Korean War.
 However, Knowland admired the former Senator from Missouri personally.
 A firm believer in legislative authority under the US Constitution, Senate leader Knowland sometimes also was at odds with President Dwight D. Eisenhower.
 Eisenhower wrote that Knowland "means to be helpful and loyal, but he is cumbersome" and described the Senator's foreign policy views, particularly on Red China, as "simplistic."
 In his diaries, the publicly avuncular Eisenhower felt free to confide more critical assessments of his political acquaintances.
 "Knowland has no foreign policy, except to develop high blood pressure whenever he mentions 'Red China' ...
 In his case, there seems to be no final answer to the question, 'How stupid can you get?'"
 Fellow conservative Arizona Senator Barry Goldwater described Knowland as "a very determined man, and a very highly principled one, and as long as he and Eisenhower agreed on the legislation that Ike wanted, Bill would fight his head off for it."
 In 1954, for example, Knowland voted in support of Eisenhower's initiatives 91 percent of the time.